 - Type VIII – Dry solid foods.

 Chesterton’s ARC MX FG Addresses Many Food Processing Industry Challenges

 Food processing is one of the largest manufacturing sectors in Australia – and, indeed, the world.
 While the abrasive nature of many industrial processes is a challenge, adding the corrosive nature of many foodstuffs into the mix and the need to conform to the safety aspects of the food & beverage industry demanded a unique approach.

 The requirement for a safe solution to rehabilitate surfaces that adhered to food-grade standards was at the forefront of the creation of ARC MX FG.
 Ease of application also needed to be satisfied, as was requisite for a longer-lasting alternative to more traditional fixes.

 The launch of ARC MX FG successfully tackles all of these issues.
 Besides, its ease of application allows the equipment to be returned to use in a far shorter timescale, with surfaces being restored to near-new condition.
 This effectively eliminates any surfaces where dirt, water or pathogens can accumulate.
 The extended longevity reduces the need for constant repairs, and the pre-measured and pre-weighed presentation removes complicated application processes.

-To find out more about ARC MX FG and the range of Chesterton’s erosion and corrosion resistant coatings visit
+Find out more about ARC MX FG and the range of Chesterton’s erosion and corrosion-resistant coatings here.